AutoEval Done Right: Using Synthetic Data for Model Evaluation: Abstract

 \section{Abstract}

 The evaluation of machine learning models using human-labeled validation data can be expensive and time-consuming.
 AI-labeled synthetic data can be used to decrease the number of human annotations required for this purpose in a process called \emph{autoevaluation}.
 We suggest efficient and statistically principled algorithms for this purpose that improve sample efficiency while remaining unbiased.
-These algorithms increase the effective human-labeled sample size by up to 50\% on experiments with \texttt{gpt-4}.